How to Buy a Rental Property With No Money Down in 2025

 House flippers often turn to hard money lenders—private individuals, investors, or organizations—for financing fixer-uppers.
 That’s because hard money loans and private money are often lent with less stringent underwriting compared to traditional mortgages.

 Hard-money loans prioritize the value of the property over the credit score of the borrower and have high interest rates and short terms.
-If a fixer-upper meets a lender’s loan-to-value criteria, you might secure it with minimal or no down payment.
+If a fixer-upper meets a lender’s loan-to-value criteria, you might secure it with minimal or no down payment, making it an attractive option for those seeking to buy an investment property with no money down.

 Also, “if you are buying an investment property, you will need collateral, such as a separate property, to go this route,” says Meyer.